FLOWERS THAT ATTRACT BUTTERFLIES, BUT NOT BEES

-We all want Beautiful butterflies in our garden but we also want that our kids are safe from the bees that come to flower after butterflies.lets learn about Flowers that attract butterflies but not bees.
+We all want beautiful butterflies in our gardens, but we also want our children to be safe from the bees.

 - Achillea, Yarrow.